ltemihai/NGRX-Travel/README.md

 ```

-6.)
+**6.)
+Effects**
 If you need to execute some code at event triggering, you need effects.
 For that, create a effects file in effects folder.
 In our case: destinations.effects.ts
 In this case, when we have the loadDestinations event, we want to make a http call to get the list of destinations.
 ```
 export class DestinationsEffects {